populse/mia_processes/docs/html/_sources/index.rst.txt

 By default, populse_mia offers in its Pipeline Manager (an interface including all the libraries known by populse_mia), two brick libraries, `nipype <https://github.com/nipy/nipype>`_ and `mia_processes <https://github.com/populse/mia_processes>`_.

-Nipype, an open-source community initiative developed under the umbrella of NiPy is provided as it is and `its documentation <https://nipype.readthedocs.io/en/latest/>`_ will be found directly on the nipype website.
+One one hand, nipype, an open-source community initiative developed under the umbrella of NiPy is provided as it is and `its documentation <https://nipype.readthedocs.io/en/latest/>`_ will be found directly on the nipype website.
-On the other hand, the mia_processes library developed by the `populse team <https://github.com/populse>`_ is documented here.
+On the other hand, the mia_processes library developed by the `populse team <https://github.com/populse>`_ is documented `here <documentation/documentation.html>`_.
 Some mia_processes bricks are based on bricks inherited from nipype, others are completely originals.

 Indices and tables